ABOUT ME AND MY WORK

-I’d invite you to set up a discovery call so we can have a chat prior to you booking.
+Set up a discovery call so we can have a chat prior to you booking.
 The most important aspect of working together is that you feel comfortable with me and that you feel I am the right therapist for you.
-Most of my clients work with me for longer than 8 weeks so you need to feel confident that I am going to help you get what you need.

 Caveats are that I cannot work with you if you are in an acute phase of anorexia nervosa and are seriously underweight.
-I may be able to recommend someone more suitable so please, get in touch if you need help but don’t know where to go.
+I may be able to recommend someone or a service more suitable so please, get in touch if you need help but don’t know where to go.

 Helping you break free from old patterns or ways of thinking and feeling about yourself and the world.

-I offer services to help with disordered eating, dietary analysis and health assessment using research grade software, support for mental health issues such as depression and anxiety and also intuitive eating counselling.
-I’ve lived experience of eating disorders and whilst this doesn’t make me an expert on you, it can offer an insight into the challenges.
+I offer services to help with disordered eating, dietary analysis and health assessment, support for issues such as depression and anxiety and also Intuitive Eating counselling.

 Who are you?